fbpx

 Catherine Lamb

 Catherine Lamb is an active composer exploring the interaction of tone, summations of shapes and shadows, phenomenological expansions, the architecture of the liminal, and the long introduction form.
 She began her musical life early, later abandoning the conservatory in 2003 to study Hindustani music in Pune, India.
 She received her BFA in 2006 under James Tenney and Michael Pisaro at CalArts in Los Angeles, where she first developed her research into the interaction of tone.
 She mentored under the experimental filmmaker/Dhrupad musician Mani Kaul until his death in 2011.
 In 2012 she received her MFA in music/sound from the Milton Avery School of Fine Arts at Bard College in New York.
-She toured Shade/Gradient extensively and was awarded the Henry Cowell Research Fellowship to work with Eliane Radigue in Paris.
-In 2013 Lamb relocated to Berlin, Germany where she lives currently, and has written for ensembles such as the BBC Scottish Symphony Orchestra, Konzert Minimal, Dedalus, Ensemble neoN, the London Contemporary Orchestra, as well as the JACK Quartet, while collaborating regularly with Marc Sabat, Johnny Chang (Viola Torros), Bryan Eubanks, and Rebecca Lane.
-In 2019 she co-founded the collectively oriented Harmonic Space Orchestra.
-She is a 2020 recipient of the Ernst von Siemens Composer’s prize, a 2018 recipient of the Grants to Artists award from the Foundation for Contemporary Arts, a Staubach Fellow for the 2016 Darmstadt Summer course, and a 2016-2017 Schloss Solitude Fellow.
+She toured Shade/Gradient extensively and was awarded the Henry Cowell Research Fellowship to work with Éliane Radigue in Paris.
+In 2013, Lamb relocated to Berlin, Germany, where she lives currently, and has written for ensembles such as the BBC Scottish Symphony Orchestra, Konzert Minimal, Dedalus, Ensemble neoN, the London Contemporary Orchestra, as well as the JACK Quartet, while collaborating regularly with Marc Sabat, Johnny Chang (Viola Torros), Bryan Eubanks, and Rebecca Lane.
+In 2019, she co-founded the collectively oriented Harmonic Space Orchestra.
+She is a 2020 recipient of the Ernst von Siemens Music Prize, a 2018 recipient of the Grants to Artists award from the Foundation for Contemporary Arts, a Staubach Fellow for the 2016 Darmstadt Summer course, and a 2016-2017 Schloss Solitude Fellow.